Samui Snake Farm

 It’s only about 21 sq km and is remotely located about 70 km far from the mainland.

-The community in Koh Tao was settled at the first time when the villagers from Koh Samui and Koh Phangan immigrated and were on the land of Koh Tao in 1947.
-Before that there were some people who came and used the land for coconut plantation and small fishery.
+The community in Koh Tao was settled at the first time when the villagers from Koh Samui and Koh Phangan immigrated and were on

 During the past fifteen years the reputation of Koh Tao’s natural beauty, especially its marine life and coral reefs due to the island’s distance from the mouth of Mae Nam Tapi, which affords high visibility and an abundance of marine life.
 It soon became one of the major dive sites of South East Asia.